ricezhang11/CS5200-Project2/README.md

 ## How to run the program
 1. clone the project to your local using git clone.
 2. cd into project directory.
+3. populate the MongoDB database using instructions below.
-3. run npm install command to install all necessary packages.
+4. run npm install command to install all necessary packages.
-4. run npm start command.
+5. run npm start command.
-5. open your browser and navigate to localhost:3000/ and you should see the "Car Management" page.
+6. open your browser and navigate to localhost:3000/ and you should see the "Car Management" page.

 ## UML Diagram
 https://lucid.app/lucidchart/722ed355-65d1-47df-9cc8-3ba5faa57deb/edit?beaconFlowId=341BAFE5E164E51C&invitationId=inv_6ba983b6-83d2-4e74-866d-5fbff519bbd8&page=0_0#